stonepros/stone/doc/releases/luminous.rst

 This is the sixth bugfix release of Luminous v12.2.x long term stable release series.
-This release contains a range of bug fixes across all components of Ceph and a few security fixes.
+This release contains a range of bug fixes across all components of Stone and a few security fixes.

 Notable Changes
 ---------------